Millicharged particles at electron colliders

 The STCF and BESIII limits, shown as dot-dashed curves on Fig.\ (\ref{Fig-Combine-2}), are obtained when the background due to the gaps in the detectors are neglected.
 BESIII can probe new parameter space for mass $> 100$ MeV, with 17 fb$^{-1}$ data collected during 2011-2018.
 The future STCF can probe millicharge parameter space below the SLAC experiment \cite{Prinz:1998ua}.
 With 20 ab$^{-1}$ data at $\sqrt{s}=4$ GeV, STCF can provide leading constraints on millicharge, $\epsilon \lesssim {\cal O}(10^{-4})$ for mass from 3 MeV to about 1 GeV.
 The expected limit from STCF also eliminates some regions of the MCP parameter space where the 21 cm anomaly could be explained due to cooling from millicharged DM.

-In addition to the ISR process in Fig.\ (\ref{F-FeynDia-eeXXA}), the $\chi\chi\gamma$ final state can also occur in meson decays which can improve the sensitivity for the low mass region.
+In addition to the initial state radiation process in Fig.\ (\ref{F-FeynDia-eeXXA}), the $\chi\chi\gamma$ final state can also occur in meson decays which can improve the sensitivity for the low mass region.
 However, this is beyond the scope of this work.
-Under the bBG cut, STCF loses sensitivity to MCP when $m_\chi \gtrsim$ 1.5 GeV, since $E^{\rm max}_\gamma = (s-4m_\chi^2)/(2\sqrt{s})$ is now lower than the minimum energy of the bBG cut.
+Under the bBG cut, STCF loses sensitivity to MCPs when $m_\chi \gtrsim$ 1.5 GeV, since $E^{\rm max}_\gamma = (s-4m_\chi^2)/(2\sqrt{s})$ is now lower than the minimum energy of the bBG cut.
 To estimate the STCF sensitivity for $m_\chi \gtrsim$ 1.5 GeV, we only apply the pre-selection cuts; the dominant BG now is due to the \eesesea process.
 The STCF limit in the high mass region is shown as the blue dotted curve in Fig.\ (\ref{Fig-Combine-2}).